Install the connector on a Windows machine

 For example, the connector can be installed on a testing engineer's PC, and configured to connect to the Mobile Center server machine.
 In this way, devices connected to distributed connector machines become part of the Mobile Center device pool.

-For details on how to see all of your connectors, see View and manage connectors.
+For details on how to see all of your connectors, see View and manage connectors (Admin only).

 Before you start